 - Ability to attend events across the UK to help you as you go through the accreditation process.

-Why was the the Pathway membership category developed?
+Why was the Pathway membership developed?

 The 2019 review of Accreditation was built on the feedback gained from the 2018 membership survey, Accreditation consultation, and various focus groups and events.
 This highlighted the need to investigate:

-- the cost of Accreditation
+- the cost of Accreditation.

 As part of this review, the introduction of the Pathway member category has meant that the previous Stage One application form and associated fee has been removed.
 Applicants simply pay the appropriate assessment fee when they are ready to submit.
 The introduction of the Pathway also allows Icon to clearly verify that an individual is eligible for accreditation and is actively working towards it.